Skip to main content

 STEP 15

-Create the new materials, Storvik, Dragor and Hadsund by drag 'n drop the corresponding textures (by that name) into the Materials panel from the folder on your computer.
+Create the new materials Storvik, Dragor, and Hadsund by dragging the corresponding textures (with those names) from your folder into the Materials panel.

-All that remains now is to link the source and target materials to the appropriate fields in the newly created switch.
+The last step is to link the source and target materials to the appropriate fields in the new switch.

 STEP 16

-1. Drag the source material ('IBX_Steenstrips') from the Materials panel into the material slot of the new material swap.
+1. Drag the source material (IBX_Steenstrips) from the Materials panel into the source material slot of the new material switch.

-2. Then drag the new materials (Storvik, Dragor and Hadsund) into the target material fields.
+2. Drag the new materials (Storvik, Dragor, and Hadsund) into the target material fields.

 Create Switch End